Healthy Homes Assessment Ngauranga

 Ngauranga Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory throughout Ngauranga and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is required to all Ngauranga and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and private landlords must ensure their rental properties conform according to Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Property managers and private landlords are required to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

-• All houses let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes